 He takes pride in health and safety, training and development and workplace awards that were given to his organizations through his leadership.
 He has delivered presentations on topics such as: Recruiting and Retaining the Best, Good Employees and Nasty Bosses, State of Labour Relations in the Public Sector, Challenges in Designing Pension and Benefit Plans, Creating Human Resource Best Practices and taught a post-secondary level labour relations course.

-Mr. Steve Morrison (South)
+Mr. Greg Francis (South)

 Mr. Rick Wilson (South)